selner/job_scooper_v4/README.md

 location-city-comma-state-country-no-commas="seattle washington united states"
 ```

-* Set the notification email address and output folder path in your config.ini file.

-That's all you need to do.
-Just [run Jobs Scooper](https://github.com/selner/jobs_scooper/wiki/Running-Jobs-Scooper) and let it do the work for you.
+Then update config.ini values for your notification email address and output folder path.
+That's it!
+[Run Jobs Scooper](https://github.com/selner/jobs_scooper/wiki/Running-Jobs-Scooper) and let it do the work for you.

-####Running Jobs_Scooper
-Type:
+To run Jobs Scooper, type:
 ``/usr/bin/php "main/runJobs.php" -all -days 3 -ini myconfig.ini``

 Required Parameters: